Learning Programs

 *Short programs, which are excerpts of the Regular Program for smaller topics, with a duration of about 30 minutes (including the time to see the paid exhibition area).For visitors who are short on time, we recommend checking the screening times of the short programs before your visit.

-Short program A " Protecting Life "
+chapter 1 " Protecting Life "

-Short program B " All the Hard Training Was for That Day "
+chapter 2 " All the Hard Training Was for That Day "

 • PROGRAM 3